Mr Paterson left the Commons in November 2021 after being found by the standards authority to have broken rules on paid advocacy.

 Why did Owen Paterson resign?

-Mr Paterson announced on Thursday afternoon that he would resign as the MP after the government announced its U-turn and allowed a fresh vote on his lobbying activities.
+Mr Paterson announced that he would resign as MP after the government announced its U-turn and allowed a fresh vote on his lobbying activities.

 The Tory MP had reportedly not been informed about Downing Street’s change of heart – only finding out from reporters while out shopping at a supermarket on Thursday.